-Ken Luer is a Partner in the Business and Corporate Law Department.
+Ken Luer is a Partner and Chair of the Business and Corporate Law Department.

 Ken represents entrepreneurs and their businesses, from startups to emerging companies to mature businesses.
 For many of these clients, he serves as their outside general counsel.
 His expertise includes: